Experiments for Credit: Register

 Rules for Participants

 All students enrolled in Introductory Psychology (PSYC 104), or other specified courses, are required to have some experience with psychological research.
 One of the best ways to gain experience is to be directly involved in on-going research investigations.
 If you agree to serve as a research participant, this document will describe your responsibilities for satisfying the research participation requirement and describe the procedures that you will need to follow.
 Your participation serves two important functions.
 First, most of what you learn in your psychology classes is based on carefully conducted research with human volunteers.
 That research can seem rather mysterious in the abstract.
 Participation in research gives you a first-hand glimpse into the research enterprise that uncovers the explanations for human behavior.
 Second, the progress of psychology as a science would be considerably slowed without the help of research participants.
 Thus, the research requirement represents, in part, service to the psychological community of which you are a part.
 Other benefits of participating in research are often mentioned in the consent forms of individual experiments, which you will discover when you participate.

 The University of Kansas utilizes the SONA web system to organize our research pool.
-You will use the following link to our SONA website to sign up for your account and to schedule the studies you will participate in: http://ku.sona-systems.com
+Access the SONA Website to sign up for your accoutn and to schedule the studies you will participate in.

 Credits Required: Participants for PSYC 104 must earn at least eleven (11) "experimental credits" during the Fall and Spring terms, and six (6) "experimental credits" during the Summer terms.
 If you miss an experiment you were signed up for, you will receive a "no-show.
 Your research credit information will be stored on the SONA system and will be downloaded by your instructor at the end of the semester.
 You can track the credits you've earned and any changes to your required credits on the "My Schedule and Credits" page when you are logged on to SONA.